Orange County Employment Attorney

 Being fired from your job is incredibly stressful and traumatic, but this experience is significantly worse when your employer removes you from your position for an illegal reason.
 California law allows you to pursue legal recourse against your employer if you were wrongfully terminated and suffered losses due to that termination.
 Similar to many other states, California is regarded as an at-will employment state, meaning employers can legally end their employment relationships for practically any reason.
 However, when this termination violates state or federal law or is a breach of public policy, you are entitled to pursue a wrongful termination claim to recover compensation.

-Learn more about wrongful termination in California by reviewing the information below, then contact the California Employment Counsel immediately if you believe you were fired for an unlawful reason.
+Learn more about wrongful termination in California by reviewing the information below, then contact the Orange County employment law lawyers at California Employment Counsel immediately if you believe you were fired for an unlawful reason.
 If you want advice from a reputable employment attorney in Orange County, California Employment Counsel can help you understand your rights, prepare a formidable claim, and aggressively advocate on your behalf so you can receive the justice and restitution you deserve.

 What Is Wrongful Termination in Orange County?